tinacms/tina.io/content/guides/tina-cloud/starter/local.md

 last_edited: '2021-07-23T10:00:00.000Z'
 ---

+## Initial Setup

+In the previous step, you forked the <a href="https://github.com/tinacms/tina-cloud-starter" target="_blank">tina-cloud-starter</a>.
+Now, **clone** this repository and ensure this is your working directory.

 ## Install

 > ℹ️ This project uses `yarn` as a package manager, if `yarn` isn't installed on your machine, open a terminal and run `npm install -g yarn`